 Before You Go.
 While the games will be indoors, you'll still have to get around, so you should know about the weather.

-For this weekend, the Tampa Bay Times (formerly the St. Petersburg Times) and the Tampa Tribune are both predicting rain, including thunderstorms, for the entire 4-day stretch.
-They're also predicting daytime temperatures to be in the mid-80s, and nighttime temperatures to be in the mid-60s.
 Florida must be where the cliche, "It's not the heat that's so bad, it's the humidity" began.
-So even if you manage to avoid the rain, be prepared to sweat when you're outside the dome, if your visit is later in the season.
+So even if you manage to avoid the rain, be prepared to sweat when you're outside the dome, especially if your visit is later in the season.

 The Tampa Bay region is in the Eastern Time Zone, so you don't have to change your watch, or the clock on your smartphone.
 And while Florida was a Confederate State, you won't need to bring your passport or change your money.